indexed-finance/docs/community/user-governance.md

 * *Should* we establish an auction for selling 100,000 NDX to VC firms from the treasury?, or
 * *Should* the annual Indexed meetup happen in Miami or Vladivostok?

-These are questions that help establish direction, and for these, we utilize [Snapshot](https://docs.snapshot.org/), which enables gasless off-chain polling.
+These are questions that help establish direction, and for these, we utilize [Snapshot](https://docs.snapshot.org/), which enables gasless (free) off-chain polling.

 [View the Indexed Snapshot page here.](https://gov.indexed.finance/#/)

 We frequently use Snapshot polls as a *precursor* to putting on-chain proposals forward, as it doesn't cost anything for you to cast votes there.
-One thing to bear in mind, however, is that Snapshot simply takes a freeze-frame of how many tokens are held by which wallets at the creation time of a poll.
-As such, if you have delegated NDX tokens via Indexed Governor Alpha, this is _not taken into account_ by Snapshot: you must cast your votes yourself!
+One thing to bear in mind, however, is that Snapshot simply takes a freeze-frame of how many tokens are held by you (or delegated to you) at the creation time of a poll.

 Beyond the fact that it's free to interact with, there are two other major benefits to Snapshot:
 * Whereas Governor Alpha proposals are restricted to Yes or No options, Snapshot polls allow the proposer to put forward multiple responses (click [here](https://gov.indexed.finance/#/ndx.eth/proposal/QmcRHDdFqFbPyeJYKq9MDnSbECps6rNYbNk1W3r2g2Z91i) for an example).
-* Proposers only require a single NDX token to create a poll rather than the 100,000 NDX required by Governor Alpha, allowing a far wider group of participants to initiate discussions.
+* Proposers only require a single NDX token to create a poll rather than the 100,000 NDX required by Governor Alpha, allowing a far wider group of participants to initiate discussions and proposals.

 We do not consider Snapshot polls to have the same binding quorum levels as required by Governor Alpha, as Snapshot cannot - by definition of being off-chain - trigger changes to the protocol.
 Rather, we use Snapshot polls as a gauge for whether or not an on-chain vote would be successful.

-**Note**: we have recently released a fork of Snapshot that allows you to cast equal-weight votes for *multiple* poll choices simultaneously, a notable omission from Snapshot as it currently stands.
-It is currently available [here](https://ndx-multisnapshot.herokuapp.com/), and is being tested with some non-binding polls.

 ## When Can't You Vote?